sysintelligent/homebrew-sysintelligent/README.md

 2. Write the formula following Homebrew's guidelines
 3. Test the formula locally
 4. Submit a pull request

-### Git Configuration

-This repository includes a `.gitignore` file that excludes common system files:
-- macOS system files (`.DS_Store`, `.Spotlight-V100`, etc.)
-- Windows system files (`Thumbs.db`, `ehthumbs.db`)

-These files are excluded to keep the repository clean and prevent unnecessary system-specific files from being committed.

 ## Formula Structure